WoNoMute/wonomute.github.io/_interviews/tami-gadir.md

 My experiences are varied.
 The piano was my first music technology.
 But when I started DJing, I was always one of the people saying “I am really bad with technology.”
 And then I tried to teach myself that people have different skills with various types of technologies.
 It was a long time before I was willing to say that I had any competence.
 And even now, I catch myself doing that thing that a lot of women do, which is talking their skills down.
 It is interesting how this is so pervasive, how we're expected to be modest with our skills even if we have actually become really good at something.

 I had a lot of support from both male peers and women who were really good in what they did.
 But I also encountered obstacles.
-For example, I would go to a bar to play I'd have the man at the bar saying “are you here to help your boyfriend set-up?.”
+For example, when I would go to a bar to play I'd have the man at the bar saying “are you here to help your boyfriend set-up?.”
 I'd have people come up to me after gigs saying, “oh wow I was surprised how good you were for a girl.”
 Amazing how free they would be with their language about these things.
 Also being in mainly male environments it was sometimes difficult to admit that I wanted help or support.
 Over time I got more comfortable with those particular people I worked with and they have ended up being really important for me.

+{% include image.html
+max-width="50%" file="/assets/interviews/tami-gadir.jpg" alt="Tami Gadir"
+caption="Tami Gadir" %}

 ## Did you have a role model or a mentor?